halt-dos/hd-wiki-public/versioned_docs/version-7.0/enterprise/platform/system/authentication/tacacs.md

 ##### **Port**

-This option allows users to set the port number for the port number that is being used at tacacs+ server mentioned above.
-By default, tacacs+ server set to listen on port 49.
+This option allows users to set the port number that is being used at TACACS+ server mentioned above.
+By default, TACACS+ server is set to listen on port 49.

     Accepted values: Integer

-    Default: Blank
+    Default: 49

 ##### **Secret Key**

-This option allows users to set the secret key which will be used while communicating the TACACS+ server.
+This option allows user to set the secret key which will be used while communicating with the TACACS+ server.

     Accepted values: Password phrase